skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     <li>
       Issues were being raised through disparate communication channels, such as email, social media groups, and direct conversations.
-This left information that'd be valuable for the purposes of analysis and coordinated action scattered all over the place.
+This left information that could be valuable for the purposes of analysis and coordinated action scattered all over the place.
     </li>

     <li>
-      Safety issues that are life-threatening will usually get prioritized; while daily comfort issues associated with uniforms and gear are often overlooked, yet these issues have the potential to have long-term consequences.
+      Safety issues that are life-threatening are usually prioritized, while daily comfort issues associated with uniforms and gear are often overlooked.
+However, daily comfort issues have the potential for long-term consequences.
     </li>

     <li>
-      Aircrew are equipped with dozens of different types of gear, with names that aren't plain language and are hard to remember (for example, Helmet 55/P, Anti-G Garment Cutaway).
+      Aircrew are equipped with dozens of different types of gear with names that aren't plain language and are hard to remember (for example, Helmet 55/P, Anti-G Garment Cutaway).
 This made communicating issues extremely difficult, often requiring aircrew to sift through catalogs of items to find the right identifiers.